digitalgardening/mindgarden/README.md

 ## 🎈 Usage <a name="usage"></a>
-When you run `mindgarden` after and navigate to `localhost:3000` in a WebAssembly enabled browser, you can start writing notes.
+When you run `mindgarden` and navigate to `localhost:3000` in a [WebAssembly](https://webassembly.org/) enabled browser, you can start writing notes.

 ## ⛏️ Built Using <a name = "built_using"></a>